-The developing world is urbanizing very rapidly; while the average poor person was once a rural resident, today the average poor person lives in a city.
+The Detriment of Urbanization: The developing world is urbanizing very rapidly; while the average poor person was once a rural resident, today the average poor person lives in a city.
 The majority of urban growth is taking place in the poorest segments of urban society, both because of migration and high fertility among the urban poor.
 This has resulted in the growth and proliferation of slums in the developing world.
 Tens of thousands of children, youth and women in slums make their way through life impoverished, abandoned, uneducated, malnourished, discriminated against, neglected and vulnerable.
 For them, life is a daily struggle to survive.
 Whether they live in urban slums.
 Children risk missing out on their childhood – excluded from essential services such as hospitals and schools, lacking the protection of family and community, often at risk of exploitation and abuse.

 Many of these children are growing up without one or both of their parents.
 Many more are at risk of separation, due to the impact of poverty, family conflict, disability or such crises as natural disasters.
 Children without parental care find themselves at a higher risk of discrimination, inadequate care, abuse and exploitation, and their well-being is often insufficiently monitored.
 Many children are placed unnecessarily and for too long in institutions, where they receive less of the stimulation and individual attention needed to grow to their full potential.